 Where have all the good times gone?
 Well, they are past.
 The days of nutrient-dense real food that is accessible, affordable AND healthy are past us.
 We now have to make more effort (and sometimes, pay more money) to eat healthier because it is less available to us, and what's the most easily available to us is cheap, fast and unhealthy processed food.
 (Although, the food movement is growing and there ARE folks making it SUPER EASY on us, like our renegade foodie friends making powerful waves at One Big Table downtown Kelowna.)

 "Back in the day" they didn't have the health issues we experience today (and due to the high intake of fresh foods + vegetables they ate they certainly didn't experience the amount of constipation, IBS, or other severe digestive discomforts we do) and they didn't have expensive supplements to fill their boots with OR wildly inflated-health-claims on super foods from foreign lands available to them and confusing them!

 Supplements can be FANTASTIC in times of need, in times of re-balance required.
 But as the chemical imbalance is re-worked, other elements join in to create a harmonious healing combined with your nutrient-dense whole foods diet..... as more of these foods are introduced: more exercise and a happier routine, a coach that helps you put it all together... those are SO powerful to bring balance.

 Here's how to get yourself out of the addiction to the supplement aisle, YOUR EVALUATION:

 Find the root cause.
-Balance that body system using food and rely on our BODY to do the healing with the healing foods its given, rather than giving the power to all external substances.
+Give the body what it needs to do the healing with healing foods its given, rather than giving the power away to quick fixes.